sultanshaik/Tardis/README.md

 ## Animations

 The application is fairly static.
 Consider adding animations in places like the Login or KeyFob feature to convey progress.
 Or create an entirely new component and add some fanciful animation.
 It's really up to you what you'd like to show.

+## Functional Testing

+The Doctor respects the testing pyramid.
+Show off your functional testing knowledge by leveraging a framework to test the applications UI.
+[Detox](https://github.com/wix/detox) is a suitable framework and any other is welcome to.

 ## Native